 For the run of episodes that aired in 2003, it's believed that they were all in English but with Polish Lektor, which suggests that Tele5 acquired a second set of videos, all from season 12, and including The Sontaran Experiment.

-- A run of Tom Baker stories may have aired in the early 1990s; possibly 1993/1994, which was when the three novelisations were published (see below).
+A run of Tom Baker stories may have aired in the early 1990s; possibly 1993/1994, which was when the three novelisations were published (see above).

-- If these did in fact air via a UK or Eurpoean-based satellite or cable channel – such as BBC Prime, Super Channel or on the German station RTL-Plus (which is supported by printed TV listings) -- then the transmissions do not count as being Polish… (and for this reason we have not included a 1990s entry for Poland in the Story Guide list of countries.)
+- If these did in fact air via a UK or European-based satellite or cable channel – such as BBC Prime, Super Channel - or were actually Sylvester McCoy episodes - seen on the German station RTL-Plus (which is supported by printed TV listings) -- then these transmissions do not count as being Polish… (and for this reason we have not included a 1990s entry for Poland in the Story Guide list of countries.)

-- The 1996 Paul McGann TV Movie was screened by Filmnet.
-The sale of the film was reported in issue 235 (October 1996) of the DWAS newsletter Celestial Toyroom.
-Reportedly, Filmnet had the rights to screen the movie fifteen times!
+The sale of the 1996 Paul McGann TV Movie to "Poland" was reported in issue 235 (October 1996) of the DWAS newsletter Celestial Toyroom.

 From Saturday, 20 July 2002, the stories were run again, presumably in the same order as before - the newspaper identify the episodes on 10 and 11 August as being (7/26) and (8/26) which does tally with 26+7 and 26+8 -- see clippings at right.